Start9Labs/cln-startos/docs/integrations/spark.md

 ## iOS

 1. Spark does not exist as a mobile app for iOS.
-It exists as a [PWA](https://github.com/shesek/spark-wallet#progressive-web-app) and supports basically functionality, but not QR scanning or connecting with a remote node over Tor, which is necessary for connecting to your Start9 server's c-lightning instance.
+It exists as a [PWA](https://github.com/shesek/spark-wallet#progressive-web-app) and supports basic functionality, but not QR scanning or connecting with a remote node over Tor, which is necessary for connecting to your Start9 server's c-lightning instance.